droidAadi/testApp/README.md

 # Most Popular Articles App
 This application displays the Most Popular Articles on NY Times using the NY Times Most Popular Articles API.
 It is based on MVVM pattern and utilizes Retrofit library for network operation.
-It also includes the static code analyser tool i.e. **Lint** and **SonarQube** configuration so as to keep a constant check on code quality.
+It also includes the static code analyser tool i.e. **Lint** and **SonarQube** configuration and **Jacoco** so as to keep a constant check on code quality and get the code coverage report as well.

 ## Prerequisites
 - Android Studio 3.x version